Rescuing stranded dolphinsAnimals, 20 February 2020

 - The Care Team who stay next to the animal, keep it wet and cool and prevent sunburn; and

 - The Response Team who help the Stranding Coordinator assess the situation, decide what to do, find equipment, and liaise with the public, wildlife authorities, coastguard, police and the media.
+Also, because they're free to move around with spare clothes, Factor 50 sun cream and mugs of hot coffee, they look after the care team.

 Remember the Four Ps - Positioning, Palliative Care, Protection, Personal Behaviour: